OCA/bank-payment/account_payment_order_notification/readme/USAGE.rst

 #.
-Go to *Invoicing > Customers > Invoices* and creates one or more invoices linked to the payment mode.
+Go to *Invoicing > Customers > Invoices* and create one or more invoices linked to the payment mode.
 #.
 Go to *Invoicing > Customers > Invoices* select the invoices created and execute the action called "Post entries".
 #.
-Go to *Invoicing > Customers > Invoices* select the invoices created and execute the action called "Add to Payment/Debit Order" and creates a payment order.
+Go to *Invoicing > Customers > Invoices* select the invoices created and execute the action called "Add to Payment/Debit Order" and create a payment order.
 #.
 Click on "Confirm Payments" button.
 #.
 Click on "Generate Payment File" button.
 #.
 Click on "File Successfully Uploaded" button.